Keratoconus Patients Can Avoid Corneal Surgery With Scleral Lenses

 The features of scleral lenses are ideal for keratoconus patients in several ways.
 Because they don’t touch the cornea, the rate of scar formation slows down and the cornea isn’t irritated.
 Moreover, scleral lenses are very stable and fit securely to the eye’s surface.
 This prevents them from moving around with each blink (as standard lenses do), making them much more gentle on the patient’s sensitive eyes.

 If your or a loved one has been diagnosed with keratoconus or is experiencing any of the associated symptoms, we can help.
-A consultation with Dr. Moshe Mendelson and Dr. Jackson Lau will help determine the best-suited treatment for your eyes.
+A consultation with Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng will help determine the best-suited treatment for your eyes.